Jason-R-Turner/zillow_zestimate_errors_proj/README.md

 ### Initial Hypotheses
 - **Hypothesis 1**
 - alpha = .05
-$H_0$: There is no significant difference in property tax assessed values for different lot sizes
-$H_a$: There is a significant difference in property tax assessed values for different lot sizes
-Outcome: I rejected the Null Hypothesis; there is a difference in the property tax assessed values for different lot sizes

 - **Hypothesis 2**
 - alpha = .05
-$H_0$: Having 1 bathroom is not worse than having 2 bedrooms
-$H_a$: Having 1 bathroom is significantly worse than having 2 bedrooms
-Outcome: I rejected the Null Hypothesis; there is a signifcant difference between 1 bathroom and 2 bedrooms

-### Executive Summary
-- Key Findings
-- Recommendations
-- Next Steps

 ## Project Reproduction